-In 2006, five female orthopaedic surgeons met on a professional panel focused on the impact of arthritis on women.
+In 2006, five female orthopaedic surgeons (Drs.
+Cook, Hakanson, Holt, Horton and Tsao) met on a professional panel focused on the impact of arthritis on women.
 Their meeting was not a common occurrence, as women represent only 4% of orthopaedic surgeons in the United States.
 Despite the varied paths that brought them into the field of orthopaedics, the commonalities in their experiences as surgeons created a shared purpose:

 - To combine their skills and expertise to make a difference on a global scale, and

-When one surgeon shared her experience from a mission coordinated by Operation Walk, the WOGO seed was planted.
+When Dr. Holt shared her experience from a mission coordinated by Operation Walk, the WOGO seed was planted.
 Dr. Hakanson thought this would be a perfect opportunity to combine her passions of orthopaedics and philanthropy.
-The group decided to focus on women due to the disproportionate frequency of arthritis in women and the more significant burden of the physical demands of life and work in rural communities.
+Dr. Cook suggested that the group focus on women due to the disproportionate frequency of arthritis in women and the more significant burden of the physical demands of life and work in rural communities.
 In developing nations, routine orthopaedic reconstructive procedures are not readily available and a woman’s access is often restricted.

 Organizing the hectic schedules of surgeons with competing demands of medical practices, research, teaching, parenthood, mentoring and other philanthropic activities proved very challenging, yet the commitment remained.
 In 2008, WOGO representatives met with Zimmer executive leadership to discuss WOGO’s vision.
 Zimmer had supported previous Operation Walk missions and agreed to provide support to WOGO during its formative stage.
-A meeting was arranged between the surgeons and Operation Walk representatives.
-In September 2009, WOGO was incorporated and based on extensive need, the group decided the first outreach would be to Katmandu, Nepal.
+A sixth surgeon, Dr. Amanda Marshall joined the team, and a meeting was arranged between the surgeons and Operation Walk representatives.
+In September 2009, WOGO was incorporated and based on extensive need; the group decided the first outreach would be to Katmandu, Nepal.

 - To transform lives in under-served global communities by reducing the chronic burden of arthritis and disability through total joint reconstruction.